Guide to Medical Coding Certification

 Certified Outpatient Coder (COC)

-The COC certification (formerly known as the CPC-H) is specifically for coders working in hospital settings.
+The COC certification is specifically for coders working in hospital settings.
 The COC exam and certification indicate a high level of competency in coding specific to hospital groups, ambulatory surgical centers, and hospital billing and coding departments.

 Certified Inpatient Coder (CIC)

-The CIC certification, as the name suggests, is targeted to those working or wishing to work in inpatient settings.
-According to AAPC, the CIC “validates expert-level knowledge and experience in abstracting information from the medical record for ICD-10-CM and ICD-10-PCS coding, and specialized payment knowledge in MS-DRGs and Inpatient Prospective Payment Systems (IPPS).”
+As the name suggests, the CIC certification targets those working or wishing to work in inpatient settings.
+According to AAPC, the CIC “validates mastery in abstracting information from the medical record for ICD-10-CM and ICD-10-PCS coding.
+It also represents expert knowledge of Medicare Severity Diagnosis Related Groups (MS-DRGs) and the Inpatient Prospective Payment System (IPPS).”

 Certified Risk Adjustment Coder (CRC)